zdorow/TheScopeReport/README.md

 # TheScopeReport
 This is a java program that uses Jamf Pro API calls to collect information about device groups.
 It can be run on any computer that can access Jamf Pro from their web browser.
-It makes the text file inside the folder it was run in.
+It makes the .csv file inside the folder it was run in.

 Currently it runs a full scope report, leaving out blank fields, for the following Jamf Pro categories:
 Policies,